jay-giametta/BroIntelImport/README.md

 Dependencies:

-All .intel files must have the following header, with ONLY ONE TAB separating each field:
+All `.intel` files must have the following header, with ONLY ONE TAB separating each field:

 	#fields indicator       indicator_type  meta.source     meta.desc

 The intel scripts must be loaded into bro.
-This is accomplished by the following commands (these are included in the '__load__.bro' files).
-The parent folder below must be added to the 'local.bro' to be imported (ex. '/opt/bro/spool/installed-scripts-do-not-touch/site/local.bro').
+This is accomplished by the following commands (these are included in the `__load__.bro` files).
+The parent folder below must be added to the `local.bro` to be imported (ex. `/opt/bro/spool/installed-scripts-do-not-touch/site/local.bro`).

 	----------__load__.bro (in parent folder)----------
 	@load ./intel